hyphenation/tex-hyphen/hyph-utf8/source/generic/hyph-utf8/README.md

 You can also visit the [TeX hyphenation page](http://www.hyphenation.org/tex) for more information and technical details.

+# Licence

+Unless otherwise mentioned, all files are placed under the [MIT licence][https://opensource.org/licenses/mit].
+There are, however, a number of exceptions that all occur in the “core” `hyph-*.tex` files and their derivatives, meaning that it cannot be assumed that the actual licences (and there are many of them) are suitable for any particular project.

 # Running
 `bundle` (or `bundle install`)
 `bundle exec rake` runs the default task in the Rakefile.